univention/univention-keycloak-app/docs/limitations.rst

 Installation on Primary Directory Node
 ======================================

-The App Center installs the :program:`Keycloak` app only on a Primary Directory Node in your UCS environment, see :ref:`app-installation`.
+The App Center installs the :program:`Keycloak` app only on a UCS 5.0-x Primary Directory Node in your UCS environment, see :ref:`app-installation`.
 The app is therefore not suitable for production use in UCS domains that have Backup Directory Nodes.

 Use the :program:`Keycloak` app only in a UCS environment without Backup Directory Nodes, because otherwise: